-One of seven children, at age 8, Jay learned the simple truth about cooking from his father: if you learn how to make weekend breakfast for your older brothers, they’ll temporarily lay off the late night attacks while you’re sleeping.
+One of seven children, at age 8 Jay’s mother taught him the simple truth about cooking: if you learn how to make weekend breakfast for your older brothers, they’ll temporarily lay off the late night attacks while you’re sleeping.
 By age fifteen, Jay had hung up his cleats and baseball glove in exchange for bussing tables and chopping onions.

-In 1986, Jay realized he wanted to become an executive chef while working with Master Chef Raymond Hoffmeister at the Westin Century Plaza Hotel.
-Jay’s pursuit of culinary perfection has taken him to France and Italy to learn the cuisine, culture, language and back to his hometown of San Diego where he worked with Chef Roberto Bernadoni–recipient of both the superior achievement award in the culinary arts from the Italian prime minister and a 5 Diamond award from the Insegna Del Ristorante Italia.
+In 1986, Jay realized he wanted to become an executive chef while working under acclaimed Chef Raymond Hoffmeister at the Westin Century Plaza Hotel.
+Jay’s pursuit of culinary perfection has taken him to the kitchens of France, Italy and back to his hometown of San Diego where he worked with Chef Roberto Bernadoni–recipient of the superior achievement award in Florence Italy.
 In 1996, while working at Bella Luna Restaurant in his first executive chef position, Jay had the pleasure of preparing a special luncheon for Presidential Candidate Robert Dole.
 The meal left an impression, because in February of 2004, Jay received a letter of recommendation from Senator Dole for the White House Executive Chef position.